 Many of us may have a bit of an exhibitionist streak running through us.
 This doesn’t necessarily mean you want to put on a trench coat and wait for the perfect moment to expose yourself to a room full of unsuspecting people.
 It can be much more subtle.
 Ladies, perhaps you’ve worn something that accentuates your sexy curves, reveals a bit of cleavage, or is in someway more revealing than you might wear in your day-to-day life.

 What is it about being potentially caught in the act that’s such a turn-on?
 Some psychologists theorize the appeal of exhibitionism may be strongly related to our first youthful orgasmic experiences (alone and/or with your childhood sweetheart) and the fear of being caught.
-If you think about the first time you masturbated, had sex in a car, or sex in your parent’s home; you probably had at least some angst around your parents, siblings, friends, or even the police catching you.
+If you think about the first time you masturbated, had sex in a car, or had sex in your parent’s home; you probably had at least some angst around your parents, siblings, friends, or even the police catching you.
 The association of sexual release and being caught often form a powerful link within us at an early age.
 Exhibitionism taps into this link formed in our teens.

 On a more somber note, studies have also shown that emotional abuse in childhood and/or family dysfunction are significant risk factors in the development of exhibitionism.
 You see, exhibitionism isn’t always about the thrill of getting caught or being seen.
 For some, it may have a more painful origin.
 It can be that a man or woman is seeking some form of validation and appreciation that was absent during childhood.
 I see my exhibitionism as playful and coming from a happy place.
 However, I can’t summarily dismiss my mother’s suicide (discussed in the Origin – Shadow post) as a contributing factor.

 Some exhibitionist find great pleasure in the potential for arousing the viewer.
-Sex with the viewer isn’t necessarily the objective.
+Sex with the viewer isn’t the objective.
 Rather, the exhibitionist finds it hot knowing that someone may not only be watching but also getting turned on.
-This aspect resonates deeply within me and makes up a big part of what I often refer to as the “erotic swirl” and “mind fuck” in my writing.
+This aspect resonates deeply with me and makes up a big part of what I often refer to as the “erotic swirl” and “mind fuck” in my writing.

 I’ve come to appreciate the erotic swirl as one aspect of the Dionysian experience.
 The above render depicts how I see and feel it.
 One hand is turned down to touch and release the darkness sometimes associated with sexuality and the exploration of fetishes.
 The other is stretched upwards towards light and love.
 The archetypal force of Dionysus seeks to unify the powerful forces of light and darkness.
 Dionysus (as an archetype) is not light or darkness…he is both.
 Fully realized, the archetype of Dionysus represents transcendent ecstasy.